-Agent connection to clients through a load balancer/reverse proxy
+Agent - load balancer/reverse proxy - client

 When a reverse proxy is situated between the agent and client, it can be used to anonymize the client traffic that enters the network.

 When a load balancer is situated between the agent and client, it can be used to regulate the load between the agents and the web application servers.